 Most widespread programming languages have language references.
 They serve a purpose similar to that of dictionaries, encyclopedias, and manuals.
-By explaining various elements of a language, it becomes a useful guide for beginners and advanced coders both.
+By explaining various elements of a language, it becomes a useful guide for both beginners and advanced coders.
 Of course, it’s not something you would read in one sitting.
 Still, you will surely appreciate the opportunity to easily refer to it whenever you need to check something you came upon when analyzing various SQL examples.

 Practice Makes A Coder Beta